x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 Upon initial account login, Outlook for iOS and Android establishes a connection to the Microsoft 365- or Office 365-based architecture.
 A unique device ID is generated, and this device ID is what appears in Active Directory device records (which can be retrieved with cmdlets such as `Get-MobileDevice` in Exchange Online Powershell) and which appears in HTTP request headers.

 Intune uses a different device ID.
 The basic workflow for how Intune assigns a device ID is described in [App-based conditional access with Intune](/intune/deploy-use/restrict-access-to-email-and-o365-services-with-microsoft-intune).
 In Intune, the device ID is assigned when the device workplace joins for all device-conditional access scenarios.
-This is an AAD-generated unique ID for the device.
+This ID is an AAD-generated unique ID for the device.
 Intune uses that unique ID when sending compliance information, and ADAL uses that unique ID when authenticating to services.

 ### Q: Does Outlook for iOS and Android support RMS?